Field Trip: Swan Car Tour

 Special note about the field trip

 A special note about Field Trips Please arrive at the location indicated 30 minutes prior to your scheduled event.
 This will allow us time to check you in and ensure the trip leaves promptly.
 We ask that you follow your field trip leader from the meeting location to the final destination.
 Anyone arriving after the field trip leader has left may not be able to join the group.
 Most field trips will be limited to the first 20 reservations.
 Walk-in registration may be available for some events during the weekend of the Festival.
 Weather may change a trip's itinerary, but most trips will be conducted rain or shine.
 The weather in the valley during January is variable.
 It is generally cold and sometimes rainy, with daytime highs ranging from 50F to 65F.
+Be sure to bring the following on your field trips: rain gear, waterproof footwear, layered clothing, binoculars, camera, field identification guide, water and snack or lunch as needed.
 Please also check out the Tips & Etiquette below to help you enjoy your day to the fullest.

 Tips & Etiquette for bird watchers